leotomassetti/AirBnB-Seatle-Analysis/README.md

 ## Project Overview

-I chose Airbnb data in Seattle, and have the following three questions:
+I chose Seattle Airbnb data, and have the following questions:

-What are the most requested neighborhoods in Seattle?

-What are the busiest times of the year to visit Seattle?
-By how much do prices spike ?

-What is the seasonal pattern of Airbnb in Seattle?
+•	What is the seasonal pattern of Airbnb in Seattle?
+•	What are the most requested neighborhoods in Seattle?

-What kinds of Airbnb homes are popular?
+•	What kinds of residences are popular?

-What are the words the hosts and the guests would like to use to describe their houses?
+•	What are the concepts hosts and guests are using to describe their residence and experiences?

 ## File Descriptions
 Data: